 - Lavender Oaks Farm

 - Dallas Lavender Lane

 - What to Expect When Visiting Lavender Farms in NC

 - How to Get to The Lavender Farms in NC

 In order to have the best chances of seeing Lavender during your visit to these NC Farms, plan your visit around the end of May to July.
 This is when the farms are generally open to the public because the lavender is in bloom.

-I personally grow Lavender in my backyard and it is just starting to bloom (end of May).
+I personally grow Lavender in my backyard, and it is just starting to bloom (end of May).
 June seems to be when the bulk of lavender blooms in North Carolina.
-Of course, this is always weather dependant, as each year is different.
+Of course, this is always weather dependent, as each year is different.

 You will always want to check with the lavender farms in NC before you visit to make sure they still have blooms.

 Located right in Chapell Hill, NC, Lavender Oaks Farm operates as a private venue for weddings and special events.
 However, during the Lavender season, they kindly open up their 60-acre farm so visitors can enjoy their 9 different varieties of Lavender.